ggirlk/Brain_Cancer_Classification/README.md

 * [License](#license)

 ## Environment
-This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)
+This project is interpreted/tested on Ubuntu 20.04.3 LTS using python3 (V 3.8.3)

 ## Installation